MatthewJDavis/matthewjdavis.github.io/_posts/2018-06-05-chocolatey-fun.md

 The main chocolatey package repository is currently found at the feed: https://chocolatey.org/api/v2/

-You could also host your in-house choco repository using software such as proget, nexus or artifactory.
+You could also host your in-house choco repository using software such as [proget], [nexus] or [artifactory].
 You can also set your chocolatey source to point to a file share and install packages from there.

 For hosting files on a share, you can download the nupkg file from the chocolatey website.